The Long, Slow Demise of Credit Card Signatures Starts Today - Slashdot

 There's one store near me that rejected my actual signature on two occasions (many years ago).
 In both instances, a block printed "BOB" fixed the issue.

-partial security / insecurity -- what's the point (Score:3)
+partial security / insecurity -- what's the point (Score:4, Interesting)

 All of Europe, rest of world can deal with using a PIN.
 What's so special about the US?
 Just do it, save us all from having to subsidize fraud.